mjm973/Illuminated/README.md

 ## USER TESTING FEEDBACK APR 19:

+- Player not doing what to do
 - More Intricate Level design: there is little incentive to move around right now
 - Bigger teleport radius
 - Grenade lighting radius increase overtime (so I don't reveal myself everytime I shoot)
 - Feedback for hitting or getting hit (particle effect on the grenade to denote radius of damage)
 - Better way to denote health (player doesn't seem to be checking bracelet, so try a screen UI or breathing sound, etc)
 - Use the grip for another type of weapon (raycast, etc)

 ## TODO: